- Climate Solutions

 Distant, Not Disengaged

 Distant, Not Disengaged was created as an experimental and innovative programming collaboration from SFU Public Square, CityHive and the SFU Morris J. Wosk Centre for Dialogue to meet the urgent issues and opportunities arising from the COVID-19 pandemic.
-Community connection, courage to stand up to the status quo in times of crisis, and relevance to local and global events are at the core of our event series.

 Safe & Equitable Engagement Spaces Webinar